What I really think

 Wonderful moving stuff.
-But the scene that has stuck in my head was at the end of Monday’s show when Joe told Gayle what he really, really thought of her.
+But the scene that has stuck in my head was at the end of Monday’s show.
+That’s when Joe told Gail what he really, really thought of her.
 It was the funniest thing I’ve seen in a long time.

-In good Street style, the argument moved from the house to the street, and so everyone got to watch the show.
-David came to his mother’s defense, as did Audrey who oh deared and tut-tutted her way to Gayle’s side.
+In good Street style, the argument moved from the house to the street.
+So everyone got to watch the show.
+David came to his mother’s defense, as did Audrey who oh deared and tut-tutted her way to Gail’s side.
 And Joe told them all: “When it comes to the male of the species, you’re the equivalent of Tutankhamun’s Curse.”
 “That doorway should have a sign over it, ‘fellas, abandon hope all ye who enter’.”
 “No wonder this one tried to kill you, it was self-defence.
 The lad deserves a flaming medal.”
-Poor Gayle was devastated, with cause.
+Poor Gail was devastated, with cause.
 But it was wonderful hearing the words that so many of us have felt for so long.
 Even if those words were coming from Joe, another in her series of loser and possibly homicidal boyfriends.

 On the Becky and Steve topic, something I’m glad to see is the portrayal of people doing stupid and socially verboten things.
 Last week, when Becky returned from her mysterious errand, she sat on a bench with a big bottle of cider and lit one cigarette off the other.
 Oh, she must not be pregnant, I thought, or she’s decided to have an abortion or has already had it.
 Otherwise, they wouldn’t be showing her doing that.
-She earlier had been shown turning down drinks and saying she was “cutting down” on smoking.
-If this were an American soap, indeed most of tv now, there would have to be something wrong with the baby at birth just to ensure that the message was clear that drinking and smoking while pregnant is bad.
+Earlier, she’d turned down drinks and said she was “cutting down” on smoking.
+If this were an American soap, indeed most of tv now, there would have to be something wrong with the baby at birth.
+Just to ensure that the message was clear that drinking and smoking while pregnant is bad.

 Then, Friday, what brought Steve to his senses was falling over while attempting to drive his motorbike after getting “leathered” in a bar.
 We could hear the siren in the background, so presumably Steve could too, as he wobbled astride the bike.
 Fortunately, he couldn’t stabilize it and he, and the bike, fell to the ground.